About Us

 Lindsay

-Lindsay lives in West Lafayette with her husband and four boys.
-She became a certified childbirth educator after having a difficult birth experience.
-When learning about the racial disparities in maternal health in Indiana, she was motivated to start the nonprofit, focusing on providing opportunities for diverse birth workers to provide support for diverse communities in the Greater Lafayette area.
-She has trained with CAPPA to become a birth doula as well.
+Lindsay lives in West Lafayette with her husband and their four boys.
+Her own difficult birth experience led her to become a certified childbirth educator, driven by a passion to help others feel more supported and informed.
+When she learned about the racial disparities in maternal health in Indiana, she felt called to take action.
+That passion grew into this nonprofit, focused on empowering diverse birth workers to serve and uplift diverse communities in the Greater Lafayette area.
+Lindsay has also trained as a birth doula through CAPPA, continuing her journey of care and advocacy.

 The Board